Skip navigation

 4. refers the matter to the local promotion committee.

-1. The appeal committee comprises at least three Chairs from local promotion committees or the University promotion committee, giving consideration to gender balance, all drawn from past or present committees.
+1. The appeal committee comprises at least three Chairs from local promotion committees or the University Promotion Committee, giving consideration to gender balance, all drawn from past or present committees.

 2. The appeal committee recommends to the Vice-Chancellor either that the original determination be upheld, or that the appeal is upheld and that promotion should be granted.